Cuba expert says regime change doubtful unless US military intervenes

 Cuban American exile Claudia Puig was an invited panelist.
 She sat directly in front of a black and white photo of her father, a brigade member, who she said the Cuban government executed by firing squad upon his capture.

-Arcos said it’s also not clear whether ousting the communist party and Castro family would be even possible without U.S. military intervention.
+Arcos said it’s also not clear whether ousting the communist party and Castro family would even be possible without U.S. military intervention.
 He said he doesn’t think there will be a regime change without it.

 “I don’t see it happening because it would have to come from inside,” he said.
 “The Cuban people are scared of the Cuban government, because of harsh repression of recent demonstrations.
 Cuba today has more political prisoners than Venezuela, a country that is three times bigger in population.
 The one thing they do well is repression.”